The goals for week 2 lab are:

 directory of your VM in the first week itself.
 In case you have not

-Since we will keep updating the repository throughout the course, you
+Since we will be updating the repository throughout the course, you

 will have to make sure you have the latest changes in your local copy.